TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-09-06-from-symfony-to-laravel-5-steps-to-prepare-your-symfony-project.md

 </blockquote>

-We start with steps that makes Symfony project easier to maintain in general, than move to more Symfony-Laravel bridge topics.
+We start with steps that make the Symfony project easier to maintain, then move to more Symfony-Laravel bridge topics.

 <br>

 ## 1. Make sure your Configs are *.php

 At first, we make sure our `/config` directory contains only PHP files.
-This will help tools like ECS, PHPStan and Rector to see the PHP configs, check them for erros like missing class and automate any migration.
+This will help tools like ECS, PHPStan, and Rector to see the PHP configs, check them for erros like missing classes and automate any migration.

-Nowadays we can **migrate YAML configs to PHP effortlessly** with single CLI command run - using [symplify/config-transformer](https://github.com/symplify/config-transformer).
+We can **migrate YAML configs to PHP effortlessly** with single CLI command run - using [symplify/config-transformer](https://github.com/symplify/config-transformer).

 ```bash
 composer require symplify/config-transformer --dev
 vendor/bin/config-transformer switch-format config
 ```

-Don't forget to [update your Kernel loader](/blog/2020/07/27/how-to-switch-from-yaml-xml-configs-to-php-today-with-migrify/) to seek PHP files and your done.
+Don't forget to [update your Kernel loader](/blog/2020/07/27/how-to-switch-from-yaml-xml-configs-to-php-today-with-migrify/) to seek PHP files and you're done.

 <br>

 ## 2. Prepare custom script for TWIG to Blade conversion

 I've learned this trick from [Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X).
-Sometimes we need process high volume of data, in reliable and verifiable way.
+What if we need to process a high volume of data in a reliable and verifiable way?

 We could rewrite templates manually - in fact, if our project has 10 TWIG files, that's the saint way.

-For higher volume of data, we should take a different path - **create a one time script to do one job and then perish.**
+For higher volume of data, we should take a different path - **create a one-time script to do one job and then perish.**

 <br>